 Mutation

-Mutations in Actionbase allow you to insert, update, and delete edges in your graph.
-The mutation process ensures data consistency, durability, and write-time optimization.
+Mutations insert, update, and delete edges.
+The process ensures consistency, durability, and write-time optimization.

 Mutation Flow